 What is Bitcoin?

-Bitcoin (BTC) is currently the most widely used digital currency.
-Born on January 3, 2009, it is a digital cryptocurrency transmitted peer-to-peer (P2P) without an intermediary, with a total amount of 21 million coins.
-The Bitcoin network releases a certain number of Bitcoin every 10 minutes, which is expected to reach its limit by 2140.
-Therefore, Bitcoin is called "digital gold" by investors.
+Bitcoin (BTC), dubbed "digital gold" by investors, is currently the most widely used digital currency.
+It was created on January 3, 2009, as a digital cryptocurrency for peer-to-peer (P2P) transmission, with a total of 21 million pieces.
+The Bitcoin network releases a certain number of coins every 10 minutes.
+The last bitcoin is expected to be mined sometime around 2140.

 What is Stablecoin?

 Literally, Stablecoin is a cryptocurrency whose value is tied to another currency.
 Since cryptocurrency is highly volatile in its price, stablecoin is designed as a medium of exchange, effectively bridging the gap between fiat and cryptocurrency.
 Some common stablecoins include USDT, USDC, and DAI.